GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

     hdvcf=$maindir/hd_5MB.vcf.gz
     ```

-Now what you need to do is to cp both genotype and sequence data to your own home directory.
-In addition, we have to software that we need to use which are not available on NeSI.
-Please also copy these two files in your own working directory.
+Now what you need to do is to `cp` (copy) both the genotype and sequence data to your own home directory.

 !!! terminal "code"